w4bo/AA2425-unibo-mldm/slides/04-datapreparation.md

 # Format Data

-In some cases, the data analyst will change the format or design of the data.
+In some cases, the data analyst will *change the format of the data*.

-These changes might be simple—for example, removing illegal characters from strings or trimming them to a maximum length—or they may be more complex, such as those involving a reorganization of the information.
-Sometimes these changes are needed to make the data suitable for a specific modeling tool.
+- Sometimes these changes are needed to make the data suitable for a specific modeling tool.
-In other instances, the changes are needed to pose the necessary data mining questions.
+- In other instances, the changes are needed to pose the necessary data mining questions.

+Examples:

+- Simple: removing illegal characters from strings or trimming them to a maximum length
+- More complex: reorganization of the information (e.g., *from normalized to flat tables*)

 # Data variety